Expected Value Calculation for Australian House Lottery Tickets: The Complete 2026 Guide

 Endeavour Foundation runs some of Australia's most recognisable charity home draws, and the prize packages have grown substantially in recent years.
 The prize structures tend to be heavily weighted toward the grand prize home, with a relatively thin tail of secondary prizes — which actually hurts EV because the variance is enormous but the expected return from minor prizes is low.

 On a draw with 250,000 tickets at $20 each (total revenue $5M) and a prize pool of roughly $2.2M, the return rate comes in around 44% — so about 44 cents per dollar, or an EV of roughly −$11.20 per ticket.
 That's consistent with the sector average, though the headline prize packages can be genuinely spectacular.
+Current Endeavour draws feature properties worth $3.7M or more, which creates an outsized perception of value even when the underlying EV remains unchanged.
 You can check current Endeavour draws through our Endeavour Foundation lottery listings.

 RSL Art Union